Uyoun Akhbar Al-Ridha: Importance

-The book counted as the reference Hadith book among Shia such that many valuable books such as Bihar al-Anwar refer to it.
+The book counted as the reference Hadith book among Shia Muslims such that many valuable books such as Bihar al-Anwar refer to it.
 The book also was respected by great philosophers like Mirdamad one of the great masters of Philosophical school of Isfahan.
 He says about Uyun Akhbar Al Ridha:

 "Uyun Akhbar al-Reza polishes the blight of sadness off the heart.
 There has never been anything to the world like it for the onlookers of the east and the west, and any knowledge in its parts suffice you like the sun of guiding light which fulfills desires of the heart."

 Motive of writing

-The book has been written by Ibn Babawayh in response to Sahib Ibn Abbad, the minister and ruler in Daylami Dynasty, one who written a poem in praise of Ali.
-'Uyun akhbar al-Rida.
+According to Ibn Babawayh in the introduction to the book, when Sahib ibn Abbad composed poems praising Imam Reza and presented them to him, Ibn Babawayh gifted Uyoun Akhbar al-Rida as a tribute to Sahib ibn Abbad and dedicated it to him.
+Ibn Babawayh writes: “I found no better gift than this book, compiled from the boundless knowledge of Imam Reza, to send in response to Ibn Abbad’s poems.”

+He included Sahib ibn Abbad’s poems in the introduction to the book: “O you who travel to Tus, the pure place and sacred land!
+Convey my greetings to al-Rida and stay beside the finest grave, whose occupant is the best of those buried.
+By God, an oath spoken by one sincere and devoted to the love of the Ahl al-Bayt, if fulfilling my wishes were within my power, I would reside before the house of al-Rida.
+And I would hasten like swift camels toward a shrine covered in light and radiance, where one honored by light and exalted in rank lies buried and dwells.”